Pilot for Anti-Racism Research

 Anti-Racism Research Pilot Grants will be awarded in two categories:

-2. Research projects ($50,000 maximum) these awards will support research studies using an anti-racist framework.
-Although this award amount may be sufficient for conducting some types of research studies (e.g., analysis of secondary data, an observational study), we will also consider funding projects collecting pilot data or refining interventions if the award may enhance the ability of the study team to apply for larger extramural awards using an anti-racism framework.
-Research projects must include clear articulation of the approach to community engagement and role of community stakeholders as research partners.
+1. Research projects ($50,000 maximum): These awards will support research studies using an anti-racism framework.
+Although this award amount may be sufficient for conducting some types of research studies (e.g., analysis of secondary data, an observational study), we will also consider funding projects that collect pilot data or refine interventions if the award may enhance the ability of the study team to apply for larger extramural awards using an anti-racism framework.
+Research projects must include a clear articulation of the approach to community engagement and the role of community members/organizations as full research partners.

 Research projects may include (but are not limited to):